Elfreda2019/Surfs_up/README.md

 Maximum temperature for June and Decemeber were 85F and 83F respectivelty.

+Figure1 and Figure2 shows a table of the summary statistics of temepratures in June and December.

 ![figure1](https://github.com/Elfreda2019/Surfs_up/blob/main/resources/June_temp.png)
+Figure1
 ![figure2](https://github.com/Elfreda2019/Surfs_up/blob/main/resources/December_temp.png)
+Figure2
 ## Summary

 Temperatures are between 64F and 84F in June and 56F and 83F in December.
 Decemember temperatures is skewed to the right.